agea/tutorial.md/md/00-intro.md

-Hi, this is a markdown tutorial, it should be both easy and complete.
+This is a markdown tutorial (written in Markdown).

-The tutorial itself is written in Markdown, I encourage you to change the source of the various parts to see what happens.
+I encourage you to change the source of the various parts to see what happens.